NCSU-High-Powered-Rocketry-Club/FIRM-Client/README.md

 ## Philosophy

-The goal of FIRM-Client is to provide a single, efficient, and correct implementation of the FIRM protocol that can be used across different ecosystems (Rust, Python, Web/JS, Embedded).
+The goal of FIRM-Client is to provide a single, efficient, and correct implementation of the FIRM parser that can be used across different ecosystems (Rust, Python, Web/JS, Embedded).
 By centralizing the parsing logic in `firm_core`, we ensure consistency and reduce code duplication.

 ## Building